Waymo, J.B. Hunt expand tie-up to commercialize autonomous trucking technology - NewsBreak

 Waymo, J.B.
 Hunt expand tie-up to commercialize autonomous trucking technology

-Jan 14 (Reuters) - U.S. truck fleet operator J.B.
-Hunt Transport Services (JBHT.O) and Alphabet Inc's (GOOGL.O) self-driving unit Waymo are expanding their alliance to deploy fully autonomous trucking operations in Texas in the next few years, the companies said on Friday.
+(Reuters) - U.S. truck fleet operator J.B.
+Hunt Transport Services and Alphabet Inc’s self-driving unit Waymo are expanding their alliance to deploy fully autonomous trucking operations in Texas in the next few years, the companies said on Friday.

 In June last year, the companies began testing self-driving trucks supervised by a driver and a technician to deliver cargo between Houston and Fort Worth in Texas.